Read our comprehensive guide to COBRA health insurance.

-- The former employer no longer chips it to pay for health insurance when you have COBRA, so you pick up all of the costs.
+- When you have COBRA, your former employer no longer chips in to pay for your health insurance coverage, so you pick up all of the costs.

-- You have 60 days whether to take COBRA or decline the coverage.
+- You have 60 days after leaving your job to decide if you want to get COBRA coverage.

 - There are other less expensive options than COBRA, such as going on your spouse’s health plan or getting a plan on the health insurance marketplace.